expzhizhuo/my-vuls/RG-EW1200/README.md

 # Overview

-A `command injection vulnerability` exists in `Ruijie Networks RG-EW1200 Wireless Routers`.
+`Ruijie Networks RG-EW1200 Wireless Routers EW_3.0(1)B11P204` was discovered to contain a `command injection vulnerability` via the `params.path` parameter in the `upgradeConfirm` function of `system.lua`.
 Successful exploit could allow the attacker to execute arbitrary commands on remote devices.

 # Vulnerability details